 - Livability enhancements like planter boxes, artwork, etc.

-After a careful review process, the City selected Urban Alchemy to manage the temporary alternative shelter sites.
+After a careful review process, the City selected Urban Alchemy to manage the sites.
 Urban Alchemy brings extensive experience managing shelters and working with the homeless population.
 To serve the Portland locations, Urban Alchemy has hired extensively from the Portland community.
 More than 130 people have been hired locally.

 At each location, Urban Alchemy and the City will provide: